J888/info-site-v2/README_TECHNICAL.md

 - configuration UI to configure the site config:
   - add a version and lastUpdatedAt field to it
   - ability to delete array items
-  - Change favicon to a wrench icon if you're on /admin or /configuration* page(s)
+  - ability to re-order array items
+- temp modal notifications when things are saved from publishing side
 - allow a non-admin user to change their own (and only their own) password
-- log out button
 - publish page:
   - allow (non-admin) user to delete articles they create
   - highlight articles I've written